nicsuzor/wikijuris/ausip/patent-registration.markdown

 The opening words of s 18 (1): “an invention is a patentable invention for the purposes of a standard patent if the invention…”
 ‘Invention’ is defined in Schedule 1: ‘[I]nvention means any manner of new manufacture the subject of letters patent and grant of privilege within s 6 of the Statute of Monopolies, and includes an alleged invention.’

 The word 'new' does not appear in s 18, only in the definition of invention.
 In s 18, an invention is considered patentable if it is a manner of manufacture, but according to the definitions in Schedule 1, the invention must be a manner of “new” manufacture.
 Despite the wording, this difference does not create an additional element of patentability.
-Instead, the wording of s 18 is considered to override any discrepancy and there is no need to incorporate the 'new' aspect of manner of manufacture.[^AUTOREPLACEDLockwoodSecurityProductsPtyLtdvDoricProductsPtyLtdNo22007235CLR173211ENDREPLACE].
+Instead, the wording of s 18 is considered to override any discrepancy and there is no need to incorporate the 'new' aspect of manner of manufacture.[^Lockwood].

-[^AUTOREPLACEDLockwoodSecurityProductsPtyLtdvDoricProductsPtyLtdNo22007235CLR173211ENDREPLACE]: Lockwood Security Products Pty Ltd v Doric Products Pty Ltd (No 2)(2007) 235 CLR 173, 211
+[^Lockwood]: Lockwood Security Products Pty Ltd v Doric Products Pty Ltd (No 2)(2007) 235 CLR 173, 211

 ## Requirement 1: Manner of Manufacture (Patentable Subject Matter)